Arrotech/aps-viewer-python-flask/README.md

 ![Heroku](https://pyheroku-badge.herokuapp.com/?app=forge-python-flask&style=<STYLE>)

-# Forge Viewer with Python-Flask
+# APS Viewer with Python-Flask

-Simple forge viewer with python-flask.
+Simple APS viewer with python-flask.

 ## How to run the application